JesseMambu12/pwd-template-web/README.md

 # Purwadhika Final Project Repository

-This project uses Express.js and Prisma as the ORM.
+This project use Next.js for frontend framework.
 It is used to build both a mini-project and a final-project for students of the Job Connector Web Development program.

 📃 Rules